Communication situations are any kind of situation in which communication takes place.

 According to the Merriam-Webster definition, public speaking is “the art of effective oral communication with an audience”.

-Just like meetings, public speaking also includes a larger group of people, but, these groups of people have more distinct roles.
-So, although meetings imply that the attendees will be equally active participants, in public speaking, we distinguish between the speaker, who has a more active role, and the audience, who has a more passive role.
+In meetings, all attendees are somewhat equally active participants.
+However, in public speaking, we distinguish between the speaker, who has a more active role, and the audience, who has a more passive role.

-The public speaker may rely on all 5 types of communication to convey a message.
-For example, a presentation usually involves verbal talk, followed by nonverbal cues, and maybe even a PowerPoint or Prezi presentation with visuals and bullet points that highlight important phrases and key facts on the slides.
-Of course, all this would be in vain without a receptive audience who is actively listening and interpreting what the speaker is trying to convey.
+For example, a presentation usually involves verbal talk, followed by nonverbal cues, and maybe even a slide deck with visuals and bullet points that highlight important phrases and key facts.

-Instances of public speaking may lead to a QA situation, where the audience asks additional questions about the topic presented, and the speaker replies.
+Instances of public speaking may lead to a Q&A situation, where the audience asks additional questions about the topic presented, and the speaker replies.

-Here’s what each type of public speech is about:
+Here’s what each type of public speech is about.

 Speaking to inform